 A project manager’s job is extremely challenging.
 You have to deal with a lot of frustrating moments, failed negotiations, overruns, and other project management challenges while making sure that the project does not derail from the agreed plan.
 For those who are not trained in the art of project management, the job is even more demanding.

 Today, the role of a project manager is not exclusive for people with PMP credentials or Agile certifications.
 Accidental project managers – people who work as a project manager without any formal training – are a common sight in many organizations.
 For such managers, the job can quickly become stressful if they fail to effectively use all the resources at their disposal.

-Luckily, there is no shortage of effective project management tools and resources that beginners can use to improve their skills.
+Luckily, there is no shortage of effective project management tools and resources that beginners can use to improve their project management skills.
 One of the best resources for beginners and accidental project managers is a good book that introduces the subject efficiently and equips the reader to handle the challenges of this job.

 To save your time, we have compiled a small list of the most effective project management books for beginners to help you get started.
 Please note that the following list is not ranked and all of these books are equally effective.

 Expert insights from an award-winning project expertGet access now